 Your child may have a CT scan at a hospital or an outpatient facility.

-The CT scanner is a large machine with a tunnel that an examination table passes through.
+The CT scanner is a large machine with a tunnel that an exam table passes through.
 Here is what usually happens during the test:

 Your child will be positioned on the exam table.